kstrafe/Cxy/documentation/cxyr/3 - Function Declaration.md

 ===

+=== Kevin R. Stravers -- Wed 14 Oct 2015 06:57:43 AM CEST

+The problem with the current function declaration is that it may clash in meaning.
+Certainly the type declaration is useful and correct, but suppose we have the following.

+	var (:) a;
+	static (:) b;
+	(:) c {};

+What is the semantic difference?
+We know that a is a variable, it is a function pointer. b is also a function pointer, but its lifetime is of the class itself. c is an actual method.
+It seems as if the method is a special case.
+This requires some investigation.
+Where does this clash?
+Let's look at the current grant list:

+	grant Aa {
+		(:) a;
+		(:) b;
+		(:) c;
+	}

+There is no way to distinguish the actualy localities.
+In this case, we should be able to specify whether something granted is a local object-wide variable, a method, or a static element.
+Therefore: the same syntax needs to be applied to grants.

+Is the syntax for methods really desirable?
+It at least looks simple enough to new users to familiarize themselves with it quickly, instead of bombarding them with:

+	public method (:) c {}

+We can say that public and method are implicit if not otherwise specified.
+This means method needs to be a keyword.
+Honestly, I see no need for that.
+I can't think of any case where the 'method' syntax would disambiguate anything.

+	grant Aa {
+		var (:) a;
+		static (:) b;
+		(:) c;
+	}

+===

 *Conclusion*: Function signatures are to be written in the following form.

 	( Type Name, ArgumentList : ArgumentList ) FunctionName